lermana/nyc_dob_analysis/report.md

 We grouped (non-ECB) DoB violations by issued year and monthfrom 2000 to 2019 to allow us to understand the trend in the issuance of these violations over the years.

-As has already been mentioned, the periodic spikes probably coincide to auto-generated violations that are issued from time to time.
-That doesn't mean this chart didn't look surprising to us!
+As has already been mentioned, the periodic spikes probably coincide with auto-generated violations that are issued from time to time.
+That doesn't mean that this chart didn't look surprising to us!
 Something like yearly autocorrelation (as we saw [above](#figure-2)) was to be expected - but clusters around the same calendar month each year, that was surprising.

 We were unable to come to a conclusion on whether a default on a DoB-issued ECB violation yields a DoB violation - this is an important question that we're hoping someone can answer for us.
-If that is the case, the jagged temporality of this data could be aggravating efforts to enforce payment on DoB-issued ECB violations, as perpetrators might be either confused about the consequences for penalty default, or aware of the fact that further penalties may be more tied to the calendar month than the date of default, which seems odd.
+If that is the case, the jagged temporality of this data could be aggravating efforts to enforce payment on DoB-issued ECB violations, as perpetrators might be either confused about the consequences for penalty default, or aware of the fact that further penalties may be more tied to the calendar month than the date of default.

+This last clause, that "further penalties may be more tied to the calendar month than the date of default," would (if true) indicate some room for improvement in this default-penalization process.

 [^](#table-of-contents)
 ## Recommendations